positron-solutions/transient-showcase/README.md

 -   The predicates don't update the transient.  `(transient--redisplay)` doesn't do the trick.
-We could use `transient--do-replace` and `transient-setup`, but that would lose existing state
+We could use `transient--do-replace` and `transient-setup`, but that would lose existing state unless we run `transient-set`

 -   The predicate needs to be exists & not empty (but doesn't matter yet)

 ✨ If you are working on a CLI tool in order to fit a transient interface, consider a JSON-RPC process because you can build a normal command interface and dispatch it with transient even if you skip the CLI argument handling facilities.
+CLI's are more fragile than JSON-RPC, and JSON-RPC processes can retain state.

     (defun tsc--quit-cowsay ()